How to Write a Statement of Intent for Your Play Based Learning Classroom

 Where to Start Writing a Statement of Intent

-You first need to have written your Term Menu so if you need help with writing your curriculum term overview, you might want to check out this blog post first – How to Write a Play based Learning Term Overview
+If you haven’t created your Term Menu yet, or if you need help with writing your curriculum term overview, start here at this blog post first – How to Write a Play based Learning Term Overview

 The Statement of Intent segments the term overview into manageable pieces.
 It breaks the whole term’s planning up into fortnightly plans.
 You will only need to write 5 for the whole term so it’s a quick and effective way to plan.